-EQ-5D-5L^{23,24} is a five-item generic measure assessing mobility, self-care, usual activities, pain/discomfort, and anxiety/depression.
-Initially developed with questions answered on a three-point Likert scale, a revised version of the measure now incorporates a five-point Likert scale.
-The EQ-5D-5L includes a visual analog scale to indicate general health, with a score of zero reflecting worst health status and 100 indicating the best possible health status.
-Recent studies^{25-29} suggest that the updated measure is both valid and reliable.
+EQ-5D-5L.23-24 a five-item generic measure assessing mobility, self-care, usual activities, pain / discomfort and anxiety / depression.
+Initially developed with questions answered on a three-point Likert Scale, a revised version of the measure now incorporates a five-point Likert scale.
+The EQ-5D-5L includes a visual analogue scale (VAS) to indicate general health, with a score of zero reflecting worst health status and 100 the best possible health status.
+Recent studies suggest the updated measure is both valid and reliable.25-29

-Procedure

-After contacting the research team by telephone or email, participants were sent the booklet of questionnaires and a written consent form for completion and return.
-A follow-up email or letter was sent to nonresponders after 2 weeks.
-Participants who agreed to take part in a test-retest procedure were sent the Ox-PAQ again 2 weeks after receipt of their original questionnaire booklet.
+Procedure: After contacting the research team by telephone or email, participants were sent the booklet of questionnaires and a consent form for completion and return.
+A follow-up email or letter was sent to non-responders after two weeks.
+Participants who agreed to take part in a test-retest procedure were sent the Ox-PAQ again two weeks after receipt of their original questionnaire booklet.